One job per page

 Review securityCategory

-An honest comparison of the tools that follow you across Slack, email, docs, support desks, and desktop apps.
+Compare writing tools that work across Slack, email, docs, support desks, and desktop apps.

 Compare toolsSupport writing

-Useful when the team writes to customers all day and the real problem is consistency: tone, policy language, next steps, and clear ownership.
+For teams that write to customers all day and need consistent tone, policy language, next steps, and ownership.

 Team guide